Contra Roosh V. on Evolution

 “Our stars rule us,” says the astrologer.
 “Man is what he eats,” said Feuerbach.
 “We are what our infantile sexual experiences made us,” says the Freudian.
 “The individual counts for nothing, his class situation for everything,” says the Marxist.
 “We are what our socioeconomic circumstances make us,” says the social worker.
 “We are what Almighty God created us,” says the Christian theologian.
 There is simply no end of this kind of stuff.
 What is wrong with all such theories is this: That they deny, at least by implication, that human intentions, decisions, and efforts are among the causal agencies which are at work in the world.

-Evolution is not a puppet master theory.
-There is no puppet master, just a process.
-Genes don’t control our behavior from somewhere up in the sky.
-Your genes are expressed in your phenotype.
+The theory of evolution is not a puppet master theory.
+Evolution is not a puppet master.
+It is a process.
+Genes are not puppet masters.
+They don’t control your behavior from somewhere up in the sky.
+Your genes are expressed in your body.
 They cause your behavior by coding for RNA and proteins in your cells.
-Evolution does not deny human agency as a causal mechanism.
-It explains human agency as a biological adaptation.

 It is no mystery why the supply of puppetry theories never fails: there is an unfailing demand for them.
 People want relief from responsibility, and puppetry theories promise them this relief.